Mon-Fri 9:00 - 17:00

 Utility and Other Service Fees

-The purchaser might have to pay the utility and other service fees, such as hydro, gas, water, and cable.
+Utility and other service fees encompass the costs of transferring and setting up essential services such as water, electricity, gas, and waste management.
+Buyers should be aware that these fees can vary depending on the service providers and the property’s specific requirements.
+Additionally, new owners may incur costs for installing or upgrading meters, connection fees, and deposits for initiating services.
 Working with your real estate agent and lawyer is important to understand all the costs associated with your home purchase and to factor them into your budget.

 Summary

-In summary, purchasing real estate in Ontario comes with various closing costs that can add up quickly.
-Understanding and planning for these costs in advance is important to avoid surprises during home-buying.
+In summary, purchasing real estate in Ontario has various closing costs that can add up quickly.
+Understanding and planning these costs in advance is important to avoid surprises.
 Working with a knowledgeable real estate agent and lawyer ensures that you are fully prepared for all the expenses associated with your home purchase.
-Contact us today if you have any questions on this matter!

 The information provided above is of a general nature and should not be considered legal advice.
 Every transaction or circumstance is unique, and obtaining specific legal advice is necessary to address your particular requirements.
 Therefore, if you have any legal questions, it is recommended that you consult with a lawyer.